 Use the hop on hop off tourist buses around Vinales and Trinidad.
 They are great deals to get out of the city centers without using a taxi!

 Eat avocados.
 And shrimp.
 Smoke cigars, like this guy…

 Expect to take the boat to Isla de la Juventud.
 Book return flights, well in advance.

 Try to go too far, I saw a lot of the Western half of the island as I didn’t want to overextend myself this trip.
 I want to return to see the Eastern, but it is really far unless you splurge for flights.

 Ask too much from the bureaucrats.
 My mom calls it the ‘white shirt syndrome’.
 People working in government establishments have a lot less reason to help you, provide decent or timely service, or serve yummy food.
 Private casas and cafes are run by enterprising Cubans trying to better their incomes.
 Help them out!
 And if you need directions, don’t ask anybody at a desk.
 Ask the lady on the street bench, she’ll be more helpful.

 Encourage catcalling boys/men/slime balls.
 Ladies, it’s not a compliment, it’s harassment.
 Reacting with some specifically learned for this purpose Spanish isn’t rude, it’s deserved.

 Depend on book exchanges, I saw very few…like one, I saw one book exchange.
 And most of the books were in German.
 Boo.

 Drink wine.
 That phrase was really hard for me to type.
 But yeah, don’t.
 Stick to beer and rum!

-If you liked this post, you may also like: Hot Springs and Mineral Baths in Soufriere St. Lucia: Mud Bath, Hot Springs, and a Drive In Volcano
+If you liked this post, you may also like: Soaking in Soufriere St. Lucia: Mud Bath, Hot Springs, and a Drive In Volcano